irytck/spatial/README.md

 # Heading
-Here comes code for spatial analysis
+Here comes summary of the project